smikitky/node-multi-integer-range/README.md

 **Integer Type Checking**: Make sure you are not passing floating-point `number`s to this library.
 For example, don't do `new MultiRange(0.5);`.
-For performance reasons, the library does not strickly check if a passed number is an integer (it's a costly operation than you might think).
+For performance reasons, the library does not check if a passed number is an integer.
 Passing a float will result in unexpected and unrecoverable behavior.

 ## Development